ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 {% docs fct_retention_parent_account %}

 Fact table representing retentions months, currently based on the highest possible level (Parent account).

 {% enddocs %}

+{% docs fct_revenue_contract_hold %}

+Details of holds placed on revenue contracts.
+In the future this will also connect to revenue contract lines that have been placed on hold, but the business does not currently operate this way.

+{% enddocs %}

+{% docs fct_revenue_contract_line %}
+Revenue contract line details including the transaction amount, functional amount, and connections to subscription, performance obligation, crm account, and product details.

+{% enddocs %}

+{% docs fct_revenue_contract_schedule %}

+Schedule showing when revenue will be recognized for all performance obligations connected to a given revenue contract line.

+{% enddocs %}